Eleanor-CloudCannon/Papercut-practice/content/_index.md

   text: We leverage our industry-leading expertise to estimate your business printing up front.

     Before you even press print, we calculate how many pieces of paper your printing uses.
 We then convert that into a figure of trees to plant.

     Our non-profit tree planting partners then plant your trees in a global reforestation tree planting project hand-picked by you.

     You then print knowing that all those print jobs aren’t a deficit on the planet, because you’ve already invested in an environmental surplus with Forest Positive printing.

+    Then once you approach your original investment, it’s time to reinvest and purchase more trees to stay Forest Positive.

   image_path: /uploads/PaperCut-Grows-Brand-Animation_Frame-29 1.png
   image_alt: Hand using PaperCuts